sheldonresearch/ProG/README.md

 </h3>

 - We are so happy to announce that we have finished most updating works from ProG to **ProG++**! (the ``main`` branch of this repository.
 If you wish to find the original ProG package, go to the ``ori`` branch)
+- From v0.2, the term "ProG" means ProG++ by default!

 ---